ogzhncyln/EasySM/README.md

 ### Understanding the State Machine Model
 In EasySM, the state machine workflow follows these principles:

-1. States are created by inheriting from the `easysm::State` class.
+1. States are created by inheriting from the `easysm::State` class
-2. Transitions connect states and are triggered by specific events.
+2. Transitions connect states and are triggered by specific events
-3. When a state executes, it returns an event string.
+3. When a state executes, it returns an event string
-4. The event triggers a transition to the next state.
+4. The event triggers a transition to the next state
-5. The process continues until a state returns an event with no matching transition.
+5. The process continues until a state returns an event with no matching transition

 ### Creating the State Manager
 EasySM provides a static creation method to easily create and access your state manager: